At L&C, we're fully committed to building a more diverse and inclusive culture.

 The underlying reason for the pay gap is like most of the financial services industry, we have a higher proportion of men within our business working in higher paid senior, technical and sales roles.
 In the lower quartile of the business, however, there are more females; specifically in this lower quartile there are 103 men to 138 women.
 Most of our part-time female employees work in lower paid, minimal bonus or no bonus administration, though this is changing on an annual basis.

 In late 2021 and early 2022 we began recruiting more employees, and while the number of male and female employees increased, we were still recruiting more male colleagues.
 Our male employees increased by 85, while female employees increased by 51.
 The number of male employees in the Upper Quartile also increased by 35, while the number of female employees decreased by 1.
 This correlates with the median bonus gap.

 1. Source: Gender pay gap in the UK: 2022, Office for National Statistics, 26 October 2022

-The charts above show that the number of female colleagues receiving bonus awards continued to reduce in 2020/21.
+The charts above show that the number of both male and female colleagues receiving a bonus increased in 2021/22.
 This reflects the change in the remuneration approach for our administrative colleagues, which are populated by a greater proportion of female employees.
 In 2018 we introduced a revised rewards package that included the consolidation of previous bonus awards into salary along with a quarterly performance scheme that enables colleagues to achieve salary (and therefore pensionable) increases rather than one off bonus payments.
 In 2020 we updated this scheme and increased salaries again.
 This was with the view of aiding financial stability.

 As we have explained in our previous annual gender pay gap reports, we remain committed to ensuring that everyone has an equal chance to fulfil their career aspirations and potential at L&C – whatever their gender.
 We continue to work on building a more diverse and inclusive culture.
 To do this, we are focusing on the following key areas: